 Making a waterproof bag, one that keeps your stuff dry even when submerged in water, is a huge endeavor.

 Designers have to make sacrifices to build a waterproof bag.
 Every material needs to pass a submersion test, and the components must be assembled in a way that doesn’t create holes.
 The standard process of sewing fabric creates holes for water to seep through with every stitch.
-Those holes are too small to impact your travel backpack’s performance in the rain.
-But they matter if you submerge your bag in a lake.
+Those holes are too small to impact your

 Most companies approach waterproof assembly by welding thermoplastics, i.e. melting two pieces of fabric together using ultrasonic sound waves.